fossology/fossology/README.md

 /var/lib/postgresql/16/data
 ```

 These directories may not be persisted as expected when containers are recreated.
-Always reply on the directory structure defined by the Postgres image.
+Always rely on the directory structure defined by the Postgres image.

 ## Vagrant

-FOSSology comes with a VagrantFile that can be used to create an isolated environment for FOSSology and its dependencies.
+FOSSology comes with a Vagrantfile that can be used to create an isolated environment for FOSSology and its dependencies.

-**Pre-requisites:** Vagrant >= 2.x and Virtualbox >= 5.2.x
+**Pre-requisites:** Vagrant >= 2.x and VirtualBox >= 5.2.x

 **Steps:**